BEEFF/joker/README.md

 The application has been succesfully tested on Ubuntu(18).
 But should work on windows or MacOS.

 # TODO
- 1. Set privalleges to only the joker database
+ 1. Create add joke functionality (captcha? )
- 2. Add category filter
+ 2. Create instant retry functionality if joke ID does not exist
- 3. Create add joke functionality (captcha? )
+ 3. Add validation if server down
- 4. Fix joke not found (i.e try again)
+ 4. Add validation if user internet down
- -
+ 5. Add validation so user does not get same joke more than once per session